qmlbook/qmlbook/docs/javascript/javascript.rst

 We use Qt Creator to create a Qt Quick UI project using QtQuick controls.
 We call the project `JSConsole`.
 After the wizard has finished we have already a basic structure for the application with an application window and a menu to exit the application.

-For the input we use a TextField and a Button to send the input for evaluation.
+For the input, we use a TextField and a Button to send the input for evaluation.
 The result of the expression evaluation is displayed using a ListView with a ListModel as the model and two labels to display the expression and the evaluated result.

 ::